The so-called completing the square is a method for solving quadratic equations of the form

 \[ \begin{align} \Gamma\left(x\right) \coloneqq \int_{0}^{\infty}t^{x - 1}e^{-t}dt. \end{align} \]

-One can use this to derive the Stirling formula, which is an approximation of $n!$ for high $n$, which is very useful when, for example, the question is how much $\left(10^{23}\right)!$ is.
-This is what you first calculate
+This can be used to derive the Stirling formula, which provides an approximation of $n!$ for large $n$ and is very useful when, for example, one asks how large $\left(10^{23}\right)!$ is.
+To this end, one first computes

 \[ \begin{align} n! = \Gamma\left(n + 1\right) = \int_{0}^{\infty}t^ne^{-t}dt = \int_{0}^{\infty}e^{-t + n\ln\left(t\right)}dt = \int_{0}^{\infty}e^{-n\varphi\left(t\right)}dt \end{align} \]